 HMA pavements are a perfect fit for the recreational industry.
 For years HMA has been used to pave running tracks, bicycle and golf cart paths, in addition to its traditional use for basketball and tennis courts.

 Recently, there has been a move in the recreation marketplace to combine exercise with nature.
-Throughout the country old nature paths and abandoned rail lines are being converted into thoroughfares for bicyclists, roller skaters and roller bladers, besides the occasional pedestrian who wants to view nature while they exercise.
+Throughout the country, old nature paths and abandoned rail lines are being converted into thoroughfares for bicyclists, roller skaters, roller bladers, and the occasional pedestrian who wants to view nature while he or she exercises.

 Asphalt pavements provide a safe and durable surface with which to accommodate both wheeled and foot traffic.

 HMA is also used to pave cattle feed lots, poultry house floors, barn floors, and greenhouse floors.
-Asphalt not only provides an all-weather platform, it also provides protection against disease from waste materials.
+Asphalt not only provides an all-weather platform but also provides protection against disease from waste materials.
 Asphalt is easy to clean and prevents pollution from getting into water supplies.

-Asphalt mixtures are also used in sea walls, dikes and groins to control beach erosion.
-Its strength, waterproofing capability and inertness to sea water helps prevent the eroding action of tides and waves.
+Asphalt mixtures are also used in sea walls, dikes, and groins to control beach erosion.
+Its strength, waterproofing capability, and inertness to sea water help prevent the eroding action of tides and waves.